China's corn revolution promises great leap forward in yields

 MORE INTENSIVE

-Seed firms such as Monsanto Co (MON.N), DuPont (DD.N) Pioneer, Syngenta AG SYNN.VX and their Chinese joint venture partners are set to roll out more drought-, pest- and weed-resistant hybrids, with a focus on tougher stalks and roots needed for mechanised harvesting and more intensive planting.
+Seed firms such as Monsanto Co, DuPont Pioneer, Syngenta AG and their Chinese joint venture partners are set to roll out more drought-, pest- and weed-resistant hybrids, with a focus on tougher stalks and roots needed for mechanised harvesting and more intensive planting.

 Better management of pests and weeds, which can cost up to a fifth of the crop, is boosting yield gains, said Diz, adding that teaching farmers not to harvest their corn too early could boost yields by another 7-10 percent.

-"China's corn farming practice is at a turning point," said Haiquan Zhang, chief China representative of Germany-based KWS SAAT AG (KWSG.DE), one of the world's top plant breeding firms.
+"China's corn farming practice is at a turning point," said Haiquan Zhang, chief China representative of Germany-based KWS SAAT AG, one of the world's top plant breeding firms.

 The scale of China's challenge to meet surging demand for meat, and the corn to feed the animals, is enormous.